Why Women Devs Are Hard To Recruit and Even Harder To Keep

 I'm too lazy to dig further, since the last time slashdot did a puff piece on women and minorities in tech, it wasn't even by scientists and

 ...
-I just don't care enough anymore to try to stop
+I just don't care enough anymore to try to stop being jaded.

+If the males were stifled then many of the problems that affect women could not have been solved.
+It's basic feminist philosophy - the same things that affect women affect men too and vice versa.
+It's not a question of one side having to lose for the other to gain, it's fixing problems that make everyone lose.

+I think people have trouble with this because it looks a lot like men are winning.
+What I'm saying is that things could be even better for men as well.
+That's part of why I'm a feminist, I want to fix

-Biggest difference (Score:3)
+Biggest difference (Score:5, Insightful)

 The biggest gap is here: "In the survey, 95 percent of respondents were men", even though an on-line open source collaboration is the perfect place for a female developer to be judged purely on the quality of the code rather than gender.
 Just pick a gender neutral alias and start coding.